developerpiru/TRACS/README.md

 2. Download and install XMing X Server for Windows: https://sourceforge.net/projects/xming/ Install with the default options.

-3. Download our TRACS-docker-container-win.zip from our github repository.
+3. Download the TRACS-docker-container-win.zip file from our github repository.
 	This contains the TRACS Dockerfile, XMing configuration, and Windows PowerShell scripts to automate setup and launching TRACS.

 4. Extract the TRACS-docker-container folder to C:\ (note if you change this location, you will need to modify the PowerShell scripts accordingly).